To create an effective website, you need to take care of a lot of things. Internal linking is one such task that needs attention.

 2. Link out from your most authoritative pages.

-You want to link out to the most authoritative pages on your site so that search engines and visitors can find them easily.
+You want to link to the most authoritative pages on your site so that search engines and visitors can find them easily.
+The Authority Transfer technique is an effective way to boost the SEO-driven pages of a website.

 Pro Tip: Your homepage is the most authoritative page of your website.
 So make sure to link out to a handful of your top URLs from your homepage, if possible.